 - 4.5% on dining at restaurants (including takeout and eligible delivery service)

 New cardholders earn this extra 1.5% cash back on up to $20,000 spent in the first year.

 Capital One Venture Rewards Credit Card

 The Blue Cash Preferred® Card from American Express is a good card for daily purchases including medical bills.
-You earn up to 6% cash back on purchase redeemable for statement credits.
+You earn up to 6% cash back on purchases redeemable for statement credits.

 - 3% back on transit

 - 1% back on everything else

 - Terms apply